imagej/imagej.github.io/_pages/plugins/cluster-analysis.md

 The Cluster Analysis Plugin is integrated in the built-in Updater Site of Imagej and regular updates are available through it.

-Go directly on your local Fiji-application and click on Update &gt; Manage update sites &gt; Add my site and type in the ImageJ Wiki account dcolam.
+Go directly on your local Fiji-application and click on {% include bc path="Update | Manage update sites | Add my site" %} and type in the ImageJ Wiki account dcolam.
 After that all scripts and dependencies should be installed in the right place and you only need to restart Fiji.

 ## Prerequisites